L&T slapped show cause notice with Rs 5L penalty for violating anti-dust norms

-New Delhi, Oct 7 (IANS) Delhi Environment Minister Gopal Rai on Thursday issued a show cause notice with a penalty of Rs 5 lakh to Larsen & Toubro (L&T) Limited after the private company was found violating the 14-point guidelines set up by the Delhi government to control dust pollution in the national capital.
+New Delhi: Delhi Environment Minister Gopal Rai on Thursday issued a show cause notice with a penalty of Rs 5 lakh to Larsen & Toubro (L&T) Limited after the private company was found violating the 14-point guidelines set up by the Delhi government to control dust pollution in the national capital.

 "We had got to know about the negligence by L&T around the tunnel it is constructing at Pragati Maidan.
 I visited the site myself to take stock of the situation and found gross violation of the guidelines," Rai said after a surprise visit to the Pragati Maidan tunnel construction site on Thursday afternoon.